MathieuAvila/milendall/README.rst

 Milendall
 ==========

-Milendall aims to be a FPS-like game in a maze with non-euclidean geometry and gravity rules.
-It can be played in single- or multi-player modes.
+Milendall aims to be an escape first-person view game in a maze with non-euclidean geometry and gravity rules.
+It can be played in single or multi-player modes.

 Mazes can be generated randomly, with control on the randomness aspects at various levels, to make them interesting from a player's point-of-view.
 A set of pre-computed mazes (levels) are available.

 Pitch
 -----

-Stéphanie, a 12 year old girl, is making a dream in which she is trapped in a maze, and she has a only a few minutes left to escape before she awakes.
+Gwenaëlle, a 12 year old girl, is making a dream in which she is trapped in a maze, and she has a only a few minutes left to escape before she awakes.
 However, this is a wonderful dream with lots of wonder (unicorns and alikes), so that she isn't scared at all.

 Game Goal
 ---------